 At the Middle School level, incoming 6th-grade students select a World Language that will be a part of their daily schedule.
 Typically, students will begin at the Introductory level and move onto Developing level in 7th grade and Transitional level in 8th grade(some exceptions may apply).
 South Middle School offers French, Italian, and Spanish; and Thomas Middle School offers French, German, and Spanish.

 The videos below feature District 25 students explaining why learning a language is important to them, how they selected a language, and other fun facts about learning a new language!

 The American Council of Teaching Foreign Languages (ACTFL) explains how students advance toward greater proficiency.
 The District 25 World Language teachers use the World-Readiness Standards for Learning Languages to develop high quality and authentic curriculum for the various proficiency levels.
 The national standards focus on five goals known as The Five C's: Communication, Cultures, Connections, Comparisons, and Communities.

 Other standards that impact foreign language curriculum design are:

 Common Core (ELA) Standards:

 Curriculum: The curriculum for each year of study is divided into four thematic units.
-Each unit is guided by essential questions allowing students to self assess using "can-do" statements.
+Each unit is guided by essential questions allowing students to self-assess using "can-do" statements.
 Students are exposed to authentic materials throughout the unit and have a variety of learning experiences.
-Students are assessed throughout the unit on their ability to use the language and each unit culminates in a series of perfomance tasks designed to show what students know and can do with the language.
+Students are assessed throughout the unit on their ability to use the language and each unit culminates in a series of performance tasks designed to show what students know and can do with the language.

 Who Am I?